 Most mattresses come with comfort layers with an average thickness of 2 to 3 inches for adequate support.
 The firmness of this uppermost layer is responsible for features like pressure relief, cushioning, and contouring in a mattress.
 Some luxury beds come with additional comfort layers to enhance squishiness or include cooling features in them.
 Also, these added layers tend to increase the overall depth of a mattress.

-The base layer, or the support layer, refers to the mattresses' bottom region that acts as its foundation.
+The base layer, or the support layer, refers to the mattress's bottom region that acts as its foundation.
 This layer determines the durability or lifespan of a mattress.
 Usually, this layer consists of materials like polyfoam, latex, or pocketed springs depending on the type of mattress.

 Thinner base layers can result in premature sagging in mattresses, whereas thicker base layers account for their higher durability.
 In most high-quality mattresses, the base layer contributes to at least 50% of the entire thickness of the mattress.